 Ganmon Sea Cave 巌門

-Experience the rugged natural beauty of Kanazawa's coastline
+Experience the rugged natural beauty of Noto's coastline

 Along the rugged coast of the Sea of Japan, you'll discover Ganmon Sea Cave and other one-of-a-kind rock formations.
 The rocks and the area around the coastline offer stunning scenes of unique natural beauty.